 Actually, it was the 23rd of December in the Year of the Great Fog – not literally “one foggy Christmas Eve” – when Rudolph got the knock on the door he’d been praying for his entire short life.
-“Headquarters, stat!” barked the terse elf, and vanished into the heavy fog.
-Rudolph leapt only once with glee, and within minutes was inside the Compound, being ushered into the Reindeer Relations Office.
+“Headquarters, stat!” barked the terse elf, and vanished into the heavy mist.
+Rudolph leapt only once with glee, and within minutes was inside the Compound, getting ushered into the Reindeer Relations Office.

 All afternoon Rudolph filled out forms, until his front hoof ached – forms for the Arctic Union Authority, forms for the Polar Province, forms for the Seasonal Delivery Union, tax forms, insurance forms, hold-harmless agreements and next-of-kin forms, everything in triplicate, much of it redundant.
 But it all seemed worth it when he thought about what was in store tomorrow night – a sudden chance, out of the blue, to guide Santa’s sleigh, as a mere rookie, still in his teens, all because of the unprecedentedly thick fog and his inexplicably luminous nose!
 So he just kept on, repeatedly printing out his mother’s igloo address, signing his name, and pressing his hoof print into the ink pad, until it was supper time.